 Physical therapists have in depth and extensive knowledge about the muscles, nerves and bones, typical development from birth to old age , normal and abnormal movement and the injury process.
 They have knowledge in how to prevent injuries before they

-Running and Pregnancy Articles (Running and Pregnancy Series): Running Research: Running and Nursing (Totalrunningperformance.com) Belly Support during Pregnancy (Totalrunningperformance.com) Is baby ready to move to the front seat of the stroller (video) (Totalrunningperformance.com) Running Stroller Reviews (running.about.com) Early Signs of
+Running and Pregnancy Articles (Running and Pregnancy Series): Running Research: Running and Nursing (Totalrunningperformance.com) Belly Support during Pregnancy (Totalrunningperformance.com) Items to get you through running pregnant (Totalrunningperformance.com) Returning to running after pregnancy guide (Totalrunningperformance.com) Is baby ready to move to

 My philosophy : Education * Motivation * Dedication * Inspiration ***(e-runners get a free basic “running form” analysis as I feel it is necessary to see you run to give you optimal coaching).
 Education/Experience: My coaching philosophy brings a love